xperseguers/t3ext-extractor/README.rst

 svmetaextract
 -------------

-This extension is capable of extracting IPTC and EXIF with native PHP data and takes advantage of third optional external binaries :program:`exiftools`, :program:`exiftags` and :program:`pdfinfo` for better extraction and support for XMP metadata extension.
+This extension is capable of extracting IPTC and EXIF with native PHP data and takes advantage of three optional external binaries :program:`exiftools`, :program:`exiftags` and :program:`pdfinfo` for better extraction and support for XMP metadata extension.

 You may check that the extraction service is properly configured by opening module System > Reports > Installed Services and check section "Service type: metaExtract".
 Every service you want to work should be "green".